Why Artists Struggle With Perfectionism (And What to Do About It)

 - you are looking for someone else’s validation that your work is good

 - your self-doubt takes away the joy in creating

 - you don’t allow yourself any mistakes or imperfections

 - you avoid taking on challenges that might make you grow out of fear of failure

 What can I say, I’ve been there a million times.
-But I decided to not let perfectionism get the best of me and to actively work against it.
+But I decided to not let perfectionism get the best of me (and my art) and started to actively work against it.
 If you recognized yourself in any of the above, keep reading.